 The new crop of machine learning and analytics applications, both of which aim to increase the actionable knowledge we derive from information, also rely on understanding and processing small details in the data.
 For these systems to work, and deliver accurate outcomes, we need insight into the data’s value or advantage.

-Data chaos is prevalent.
+When it comes to information, data chaos is prevalent.
 It can stem from a mix of on-premises and cloud infrastructure or incompatible platforms.
 It can be a failure or breach that renders critical files unusable.
 It can be a rapid expansion, merger, or acquisition that creates silos, sprawl, or redundancy.
 It can simply be insufficient attention to capacity growth, such as stale, orphaned, and non-business data.

 The goal of data management today is to gain control of business data to address critical concerns like continuity, cost, and compliance, without compromise.
 Data chaos is an obstacle to this goal.